 The Screen-less Office

-Enterprise use cases for VR/AR/MR that are basically ready
+Enterprise Applications for VR/AR/MR that are basically ready

 “Done well enough, that’s the most productive solo working environment I can imagine.” – Michael Abrash, Chief Scientist @ Oculus